 The September 11th Victim Compensation Fund (VCF) was established to compensate individuals who have suffered a 9/11-related health condition.
 Victims can claim both for economic losses such as medical expenses/lost earnings and the pain and suffering caused by the condition.

-Whether seeking compensation for 9/11-related cancer or a less serious condition, claimants first need to register with the VCF.
+Whether seeking financial help for a 9/11-related cancer or another debilitating condition, claimants first need to register for the 9/11 VCF to start the compensation process.
 They must submit evidence, affidavits and other documentation and then await the decision from the VCF administrators — which may take some time.

 You can check your VCF claim status by following the steps outlined below.

-The VCF claims process generally takes over a year to complete.
+The Victim Compensation Fund claims process generally takes over a year to complete.
 Claims are generally handled on a first-in, first-out basis.
 However, if a claimant shows proof of a terminal illness or extreme financial difficulty, the claim may be fast-tracked.

 During the intervening period, many individuals would like to check the progress of their claims and so it is important to understand how the claims process works.